Home \ Criminal Defense Resources

 A non-profit organization designed to educate and advocate for child-protective laws that urges criminal justice practices to be based upon science, fairness, and good sense.
 This organization desires to support those who have been falsely accused or convicted of crimes against children; as well as to promote civil and human rights of those wrongfully convicted.

-The Phoenix criminal defense attorneys at Orent Law Offices is committed to bringing justice to those who have been falsely accused of a crime.
+The Phoenix criminal defense attorneys at Orent Law Offices are committed to bringing justice to those who have been falsely accused of a crime.